Kitware/dive/docs/Attributes.md

             - Swimming: false
             - Eating: false

-**Note:** All dataset attributes do not need to be assigned to values
+**Note:** All Attribute definitions do not need to be assigned to values.
+CompleteTrack (Track Attribute) and Swimming for Frame 1 (Detection Attribute) weren't assigned in this example.

 ## Navigating to Attributes